-“You can move right here,” Charlie slid a hand down her stomach and tucked her fingers between her legs.
-Bad habit—or maybe not—she’d developed keeping the focus on sex.
+“You can move right here.”
+Charlie slid a hand down her stomach and tucked her fingers between her legs.
+A bad habit—or maybe not—she’d developed, keeping the focus on sex.
 Sex she could handle.
 She could separate from it when she felt too much—a trick she’d learned by necessity during years of abuse.

-With Mitch though, there was also the closeness and tenderness that came afterward—and even when they weren’t naked.
+With Mitch, though, there was also the closeness and tenderness that came afterward—and even when they weren’t naked.
 They had a connection she felt down to her bones.
 She never doubted his motives or her physical safety.
-With him there was no power play.
+With him there was no power play—at least not anymore.
 He simply gave.

 But she didn’t really know how to receive.
 Invariably, she got freaked out, all skittish.

 Mitch’s eyes heated, even as his brows lowered.
-Perceptive, especially when it came to her, he’d caught onto her game months ago.
+Perceptive, especially when it came to her, he’d caught on to her game long ago.
 Still, he rolled toward her and slid a warm palm up her thigh.